Izzy678/Nodejs-boilerplate-code/readme.md

 - **Sequelize ORM**: A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
 - **PostgreSQL**: Powerful, open-source object-relational database system.

-## Project Structure

-The project structure is as follows: